-State agencies or other eligible entities may apply on behalf of aerodrome owners/operators (excluding Indigenous Owned and/or Operated aerodromes where you are seeking 100 per cent funding).
+State agencies or other eligible entities may apply on behalf of aerodrome owners/operators.
 In such cases, the state agency or other eligible entity will be the lead applicant in a joint application and will be wholly responsible for the project, including administering, reporting and acquitting all project expenditure.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.